jhu-ip/cs220-s22/index.md

 <a class="external" target="_blank" href="https://github.com">Github</a> is used to facilitate
-team collaborations as well as group and individual source code version conrol.
+team collaborations as well as group and individual source code version control.
 Scaffolding/starter files of exercises, homeworks, and projects are shared via the course
 <a class="external" target="_blank" href="https://github.com/jhu-ip/cs220-s22-public">public repository</a>.
 You may never share your private repository with anyone else.